 The Advanced Biology (AP) course is designed to be the equivalent (both in quality and sophistication) of a 100 level Biology course taken by first year college students.
 The text is one commonly used by college biology majors.
-Major topics include biochemistry, cell biology, molecular genetics, heredity, evalution, plant science, vertebrate anatomy/physiology, and ecology biochemistry, cell biology, molecular genetics, heredity, evolution, plant science, vertebrate anatomy/physiology, and ecology.
+Major topics include biochemistry, cell biology, molecular genetics, heredity, evolution, plant science, vertebrate anatomy/physiology, and ecology.
 Student complete 12 lab exercises within these areas, which insures that each student is exposed to the same lab techniques expected of first year college biology students.
 This course will require students to do a good deal of work outside of class.
-This course prepares students to take the highly recommended Advanced Placement (AP) exam (cost is approximately \$94).
+This course prepares students to take the highly recommended Advanced Placement (AP) exam (cost is approximately \$99.
+Students facing financial hardship should contact their counselor for assistance options.).